xwmx/nb/README.md

              Shortcut Alias: `e`

 Options:
   -c, --content <content>              Add content to the new note.
   -f, --filename <filename>            Specify a filename for the new note.
+                                       Alias for -r / --relative-path.
-  -g, --gui                    Open in the system's primary GUI web browser.
+  -g, --gui                            Open in the system's primary GUI web
+                                       browser.
   --notebooks                          Browse notebooks.
   --print                              Print to standard output.
   -q, --query <query>                  Open to the search results for <query>.
+  -r, --relative-path <relative-path>  Specify a relative path for the new note.
+                                       Alias for -f / --filename.
   -s, --serve                          Start the web application server.
   -t, --tags <tag1>,<tag2>...
 A comma-separated list of tags.
   -t, --title <title>                  Add a title to the new note.

 Description:
   Browse, view, and edit linked notes, bookmarks, notebooks, folders, and